Exclusive: Cannabis nasal spray stops an epileptic seizure from happening

 Without the cannabis nasal spray Petro said Branden’s seizure would probably have lasted for another 30 to 45 seconds and it would have been a lot more intense.

 When Branden was first diagnosed he was on 20 different drugs to treat his seizures.
-Now, Petro said he is on just one pharmaceutical and she is currently weening him off of that.
+Now, Petro said he is on just one pharmaceutical and she is currently weaning him off of that.

-With medical marijuana Petro said “he just recently went 30 days without a seizure, and the aggression, rage, suicidal thoughts, insomnia, has virtually gone away just by weening him off of these drugs.”
+With medical marijuana Petro said “he just recently went 30 days without a seizure, and the aggression, rage, suicidal thoughts, insomnia, has virtually gone away just by weaning him off of these drugs.”

 Petro wants to stress that come January 3rd patients won’t have access to all types of strains of medical marijuana.